codeofdiego/claude-dev-settings/commands/estimate.md

    - Clarify any ambiguous requirements

 2. **Codebase Investigation**
-   - Search the codebase to locate relevant files, functions, and components
+   - Search the codebase thoroughly to locate relevant files, functions, and components
    - Understand the current architecture and patterns
    - Identify dependencies and integration points
    - Map out the areas of code that will need changes